 The City recognizes that having access to the internet is critical for families and individuals during this time of crisis.
 While practicing social distancing and dealing with the closures of many businesses and social services, internet access will help families and individuals do a wide range of activities, from schoolwork to job searching to paying bills.

 Through the Office of Innovation and Technology, the City is working to make sure everyone can remain connected and that those without Internet access can get it.
+Call a Digital Navigator helpline to walk you through these options listed below and get you connected to the Internet.

 Below are some of the most important updates on low-cost internet and Wi-Fi access that have been made available.
 This list also provides the updates made to mobile phone service plans to help support individuals during the COVID-19 crisis.
 Full updates for each company and any restrictions or limitations can be found on their respective websites.
 The City does not endorse any particular internet provider or mobile plan and only makes this information available in relation to the Covid-19 response from broadband and internet providers.